• Skip to primary navigation

-Here is Mama Lin’s recipe for homemade Chinese chicken noodle soup.
+Here is Mama Lin’s recipe for homemade Chinese chicken wonton noodle soup.
 It is a delicious and light soup served with wonton noodles, baby bok choy, and carrots.
 Make it a complete meal by serving the soup with chicken wontons!

 Thank you to Knorr® Chicken Powder for sponsoring this post!